cfshi/coronavirus/outbreak_timeline.md

 - 19th: China's daily infection figures drop below 2,000 for the second straight day.
 - 22nd: South Korea saw its largest spike in a single day with 229 new cases of the virus.

+# March
+- 3rd:
+  - Britain raised emergency to level 4 incident, the highest
+  - WHO chair suggested that the fatality is 3.4%, revised from ~2% earier